allenai/scifact/doc/data.md

 # Data

 The data formats and code used to visualize and work with the data are described below.
-Documentation on the format for predictions is not yet included; for now, just run `script/full-example.sh` and examine the outputs dumped to the `prediction` directory.

 ## Outline